Daveed Diggs: Television

 Diggs has had recurring roles on the series The Get Down, Black-ish, and Unbreakable Kimmy Schmidt.
 He also appeared in an episode of Law & Order: Special Victims Unit.

 Diggs served as an executive producer of the 2017 ABC series The Mayor.
 In addition, he wrote original music for it, as well as guest starring on it.
 Starting in early 2017, Diggs played one of Mr. Noodle's brothers, Mr. Noodle, in the "Elmo's World" segment of Sesame Street.

 In early 2018, Diggs was featured in several television commercials for the Zelle digital payment service.

-In 2020, he began starring in the TNT television adaption of Snowpiercer.
+In 2020, he began starring in the TNT television adaptation of Snowpiercer.
 He also starred as Frederick Douglass in the Showtime miniseries The Good Lord Bird.

-In September 2020, it was confirmed that the critically-acclaimed Casal and Diggs written film Blindspotting would be spun-off as a comedy-drama series to the same name, with Diggs set to write and executive produce.
+In September 2020, it was confirmed that the critically acclaimed Casal and Diggs written film Blindspotting would be spun-off as a comedy-drama series Blindspotting, with Diggs set to write and executive produce.
 Blindspotting the TV series, follows Ashley Rose, portrayed by Jasmine Cephas Jones both in the film and show, as she navigates life after longtime partner Miles is unexpectedly incarcerated.
 The series was picked up by Lionsgate Television, produced by Dreams with friends Inc. and Snoot Entertainment, and was distributed by Starz.
 The series had its world premiere at the Tribeca Film Festival on June 11, 2021.
-The series became available for streaming June 13, 2021 on Starz and StarzPlay.
+The series became available for streaming June 13, 2021, on Starz and StarzPlay.
 On October 14, 2021, it was announced that the series would be renewed for a second season.

+In September 2024, it was announced that Diggs would join the fifth season of the show The Boys, in an undisclosed role.

 Film

 Diggs had his Hollywood film debut in the Disney animated film Zootopia, for which he wrote and performed the "Parlez Vous Rap".

 Diggs appeared in the 2017 film Wonder, starring Julia Roberts and Owen Wilson.
 Diggs played the schoolteacher of the protagonist, a boy with a facial deformity.
 Diggs had a voice role in the 2017 animated film Ferdinand, in which he played the character Dos.

 Alongside his lifelong friend Rafael Casal, Diggs co-wrote, co-produced, and co-starred in the 2018 film Blindspotting, which premiered at Sundance in January 2018.
 He received the Atlanta Film Festival's inaugural Innovator Award in April, prior to the film's theatrical release on July 27, 2018.
 Diggs plays Collin, a felon living in Oakland, as he tries to get through the last three days of his year-long probation without incident.
 Diggs and Casal wrote the film over nine years to tell a story about their quickly gentrifying hometown as they knew it.
 Diggs received critical praise for his performance in the film.

-Diggs is currently set to voice Sebastian in Disney's live-action film The Little Mermaid.
-The film will reunite Diggs with Lin-Manuel Miranda, who co-wrote new songs for the film.
+Diggs voiced Sebastian in Disney's live-action film The Little Mermaid.
+The film reunited Diggs with Lin-Manuel Miranda, who co-wrote new songs for the film and also served as a producer.